Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 But there are two things you should consider.

-Extreme cold makes things more brittle and therefore I don’t want my fly rod bent too much when fighting big fish or when trying to break out a snag since it is more likely to break in extreme cold.
-A softer bend is generally all you need anyways.
+Extreme cold makes things more brittle, and therefore, I don’t want my fly rod bent too much when fighting big fish or when trying to break out a snag since it is more likely to break in extreme cold.
+A softer bend is generally all you need.

 The Fly Reel

-For this reason, all my winter reels have a good strong, and smooth enclosed disc drag system.
-The enclosed drag prevents water and ice build up on the drag.
+For this reason, all my winter reels have a good strong and smooth enclosed disc drag system.
+The enclosed drag prevents water and ice from building up on the drag parts.

 Ice build-up can make your drag choppy, lock up, or not work at all.